mturk/svcbatch/README.md

   This means that SvcBatch.log.9 will be overwritten, so make sure to backup SvcBatch.log.9 before log rotation occurs if needed

-* If exists move SvcBatch.log.2 to SvcBatch.log.9
+* If exists move SvcBatch.log.7 to SvcBatch.log.8
 * ...
-* If exists move SvcBatch.log.2 to SvcBatch.log.3
+* ...
 * If exists move SvcBatch.log.1 to SvcBatch.log.2
 * If exists move SvcBatch.log.0 to SvcBatch.log.1
 * Create new SvcBatch.log and use it as current log file.